PoppingXanax/justclone/README.md

 This script is provided as-is without any warranty.
 Use it responsibly and make sure to comply with the website's terms of service and legal requirements when scraping websites.

-Please note that the Go version of the script is still under development.
-It aims to provide similar functionality but may have some variations compared to the Python version.
-Make sure to check the documentation and adjust the usage accordingly when using the Go version of the script.